Talk to a Hail Expert

 5. Oklahoma: A History of Hail Damage

 Oklahoma's climate and geographical position make it prone to severe hailstorms.
 The state has a history of significant hail-related damages, affecting residential, commercial, and agricultural sectors.
+2026 has been relatively mild so far, with only ~ 30 hail events as of June, but with hail up to 2.5 inches any one event can be devastating.
+(Source: Stormer Site)

 On April 29, 2025, a significant hailstorm impacted Oklahoma, with hailstones measuring up to 2.5 inches in diameter reported in various regions.
 The storm affected approximately 28,271 properties across the state, causing extensive damage to homes, vehicles, and businesses.
 Source: hailtrace.com